|Support||Help Desk, Phone & Knowledge Base|

 Volusion offers support via phone, email, chat, ticket system, etc 24/7.
 In my experience, they’ve been awesome and very responsive.
 They seem to have invested quite a bit in international phone lines, their knowledgebase, and chat software.

-Their customer service doesn’t stand out above BigCommerce or Shopify.
+Their customer service doesn’t stand out above Shopify.
 But – most importantly – the 24/7 customer service is a huge pro vs. hosting and piecing together your own eCommerce site where you don’t have any dedicated customer service.
 It’s sort of like owning a physical store in a mall with 24/7 plumbing on call vs. a store you build, own & operate that might get flooded if you burst a pipe.
 And since Volusion is helping with their platform – they are more likely to be able to solve the root issue.

 This point actually segues nicely into the next pro of using Volusion – speed & security.